Multiple orthogonal polynomials associated with branched continued fractions for ratios of hypergeometric series: Background

 A linear functional $u$ defined on $R[x]$ is a linear map $u:R[x]\to R$.
 The dual space of $R[x]$ is the vector space consisting of all linear functionals on $R[x]$.
 The action of a linear functional $u$ on a polynomial $f\in R[x]$ is denoted by $\Functional{u}{f}$.
 The moment of order $n\in\N$ of a linear functional $u$ is equal to $\Functional{u}{x^n}$.
 By linearity, every linear functional $u$ is uniquely determined by its moments or, alternatively, by the values of $u$ at the elements of any basis of $R[x]$.

 There are two types of multiple orthogonal polynomials: type I and type II.
 Both type I and type II polynomials satisfy orthogonality conditions with respect to a vector of $d$ linear functionals for a positive integer $d$ and depend on a multi-index $\n=\left(n_0,\cdots,n_{d-1}\right)\in\N^d$ of norm $|\n|=n_0+\cdots+n_{d-1}$, and both reduce to standard orthogonal polynomials when the number of orthogonality functionals, $d$, is $1$.
-Here we focus only on type II multiple orthogonal polynomials.